Diverticular disease: Symptomatic uncomplicated diverticular disease

 Similar to the diverticulitis ischemia theory above, SUDD is thought to be caused by sustained colonic contraction leading to mucosal ischemia within the diverticulum.
 However, SUDD occurs when only abdominal pain with bowel habit change is present, without any other systemic symptoms of diverticulitis like fever, elevated white blood cell count, elevated C-reactive protein.

 Low grade inflammation of the colonic mucosa within the diverticulum and visceral hypersensitivity are also thought to cause SUDD.

 Segmental colitis associated with diverticulosis

 SCAD, also known as diverticular colitis, is when there is mucosal inflammation in a colonic segment with diverticulosis that may or may not have evidence of diverticulitis, or inflammation within or around a diverticulum itself.
 The involved colonic segment is mostly confined to the sigmoid.
 The cause is currently unknown.
-It is thought to be multi-factorial, including colonic ischemia secondary to old age and other cardiovascular risk factors, diverticulosis causing mucosal prolapse, fecal stasis and subsequent microbiome disturbance, eventually leading to inflammation of the colon segment.
+It is thought to be multi-factorial, including colonic ischemia, cardiovascular risk factors, mucosal prolapse, or fecal stasis and subsequent microbiome disturbance, eventually leading to inflammation of the colon segment.